Americans spend more than 15% of the budget on transport: in which cities it will soon be free

 Approximately 60% of the Massachusetts Transportation Bureau's (MBTA) operating income comes from state and local funding.
 During fiscal 2019, MBTA received approximately $ 1,032 billion in sales tax, and 175 cities and towns in the MBTA service area contributed about $ 170 million to local taxes.
 Additional revenue of $ 78,5 million is generated from funds not related to fare, such as advertising.

 The second problem that Wu usually hears is that canceling fares will lead to crowded trains and buses.

 “That would be a great challenge because our streets are very crowded right now,” she says.
 Boston's rush hour congestion is the worst in the country, and the more people leave their cars at home and use public transportation, the better for everyone. ”

 Is it possible to make travel free for large cities

 Perhaps the biggest question facing the free public transport movement is whether it can be done in the country's largest cities, such as New York.

 “This is too big a program.
-It's too big a system, ”says Suraj Patel, a lawyer and former White House employee for Barack Obama, who is currently running in New York’s 12th Congressional District.
-“Unfortunately, you have to pay for it, it needs to be expanded and modernized, and therefore it seems unrealistic to switch to free travel in a place like New York.”
+It's too big a system, says Suraj Patel, a lawyer and former White House employee of Barack Obama who is currently running for New York's 12th congressional district.
+“Unfortunately, it has to be paid for, it needs to be expanded and modernized, and therefore it seems unrealistic to switch to free travel in a place like New York.”

-Patel says that New York should instead work on expanding the existing Fair Tariff Program, which offers low-income New Yorkers a cheaper rate than usual.
-To qualify for this tariff, a person must earn less than $ 12 a year, a family of two - less than $ 760, a family of three - less than $ 17, a family of four - less than $ 240.
+Patel says New York should instead work to expand the existing Fair Rate Program, which offers lower-income New Yorkers a lower-than-usual rate.
+To qualify for this rate, an individual must earn less than $ 12 per year, a family of two less than $ 760, a family of three less than $ 17, and a family of four less than $ 240.